-The Weantinoge and Naromi Boards of Directors have worked together to address these issues for several years and considered multiple partnership models from informal to project-based to merger.
-Our boards enthusiastically recommend merger as the best option to safeguard our lands, forever.
+The Weantinoge and Naromi Boards of Directors worked together to address these issues for several years and considered multiple partnership models from informal to project-based to merger.
+Our boards enthusiastically recommended merger as the best option to safeguard our lands, forever.

-What is happening with Naromi Land Trust’s lands and easements?
+What happened with Naromi Land Trust’s lands and easements?

-Naromi’s land and easements will be protected by Northwest Connecticut Land Conservancy in perpetuity.
-Together with Weantinoge’s land holdings, Northwest Connecticut Land Conservancy will protect 12,000 acres including 23 public preserves with hiking trails and more than 30 working farms.
+Naromi’s land and easements are protected by Northwest Connecticut Land Conservancy in perpetuity.
+Northwest Connecticut Land Conservancy protects 12,500 acres including 21 public preserves with hiking trails and more than 40 working farms.

 How can I donate to Northwest Connecticut Land Conservancy?

 Beginning June 30, please make checks payable to Northwest Connecticut Land Conservancy.
 Thank you for making great conservation possible.
 If you do accidentally make out a check to Weantinoge, don’t worry, we can still deposit it.